Tiwari666/KNN/README.md

 The main distinction between the supervised and unsupervised algorithms is the use of labeled datasets.
 To put it simply, supervised learning uses labeled input and output data, while an unsupervised learning algorithm does not.

-# Supervised (abels are present for all the observations) vs. unsupervised learning ( no labels are present for all the observation in the dataset)
+# Supervised (labels are present for all the observations) vs. unsupervised learning ( no labels are present for all the observation in the dataset)

 In supervised learning, the algorithm “learns” from the training dataset by iteratively making predictions on the data and adjusting for the correct answer.
 While supervised learning models tend to be more accurate than unsupervised learning models, they require upfront human intervention to label the data appropriately.
 For example, a supervised learning model can predict how long your commute will be based on the time of day, weather conditions and so on.
 But first, one needs to train the model to know whether the rainy weather extends the driving time.